 There’s a near infinite supply of wisdom in Steven’s book.
 Here, we’re sharing his favorite “big picture” questions that get to the heart of an executive’s goals and objectives:

 Asking more open ended sales questions will help you get more visibility into an account’s decision making process.
-Plus, you’ll quickly earn the trust of each stakeholder.
+Plus, you’ll quickly earn the trust of each stakeholder (all information that should be accessible from your field sales app!).

 Please share this blog post with the rest of your sales team.
 It can quickly generate results up and down your sales process.